mcol/admixmap/src/tools/bir/README.txt

  -- comparisons of different priors (5k loci) --

    - Use gen-options.pl to write options files for HAPMIXMAP
-   - write PBS script and submit
+   - write lists of tasks, PBS scripts and submit
-   - run bir.sh, which will read a list of resultsdirs and run BIR.R in each, calculating BIR then collect them into a table
+   - run bir.R

  -- estimates of parameters with weak priors (full chromosome) --